-- Georgia Gov. Brian Kemp is expected to announce Wednesday that Kelly Loeffler, the CEO of Bitcoin trading platform Bakkt, will fill the U.S. Senate seat held by Republican Johnny Isakson, who is retiring, the Atlanta Journal-Constitution reported.
+- Georgia Gov. Brian Kemp announced Wednesday that Kelly Loeffler, the CEO of Bitcoin trading platform Bakkt, will fill the U.S. Senate seat held by Republican Johnny Isakson, who is retiring, according to the Atlanta Journal-Constitution.

 - The choice goes against the recommendation of President Donald Trump, who had lobbied Kemp to appoint four-term Rep. Doug Collins.
 Collins has fervently defended Trump during the House impeachment inquiry.

 - Loeffler would become the second woman to fill a U.S. Senate seat in Georgia.
 The first, Rebecca Latimer Felton, served for one day in 1922 after Sen. Thomas Watson died two months before his term was to end.
 The choice was largely symbolic; Felton, 87, was among the most prominent women's suffrage advocates at the time.

 Speculation around Loeffler's appointment may have stirred interest in Bakkt, which set a daily volume record Nov.
 28, when $42.5 million in Bitcoin futures contracts were traded on the platform.

 Bakkt announced in October that it was developing an app, set for launch early next year, that would let consumers use digital assets when purchasing goods from merchants.
 Bakkt is affiliated with Intercontinental Exchange, where Loeffler’s husband, Jeff Sprecher, serves as CEO.
 Sprecher is also chairman of the New York Stock Exchange.